 Organizations use CRM solutions for various reasons.
 Initially, though, the CRM industry was geared primarily toward sales and PR professionals, offering a convenient way to store information and track communications with customers.
-Today, CRM solutions straddle several areas of business customer relationship management, such as marketing, analytics, communication and light project management.
+Today, CRM solutions straddle several areas, such as marketing, analytics, communication and light project management.
 Some CRM systems even have built-in chatbot and calling capabilities, letting your sales reps communicate with clients directly from the system.

 What are some examples of CRM software?

 CRM software is any tech solution that helps businesses manage communications with their current and potential clients.
 Leaders in the CRM software industry include Salesforce, Zoho and HubSpot.

 When software claims to be "open source," it typically means that some or all of the source code is available to users for review and modification.
 Developers and programmers who want the ability to customize their CRM software extensively often opt for open-source solutions.

 What are the differences between ERP, CRM software and marketing automation?